YOUR CATERING QUESTIONS ANSWERED

 • We try to accommodate rescheduling in lieu of cancellation and handle these changes on a case-by-case basis. •

 • Cancellations due to weather are subject to policy described above.
-In over 45 years of business, we have never canceled an event due to weather; if we do so, we will refund 100% of any amount you have paid us. •
+In 50 years of business, we have never canceled an event due to weather; if we do so, we will refund 100% of any amount you have paid us. •

 We have a growing selection of custom food and beverage display equipment and décor that will add unique touches to your event.
 Our design team can also provide custom items like calligraphed escort cards and menus.
 Talk with your event designer about the range of these products and services.

 Our specialty is catering.
 In some cases, we can be your one-stop shop.
 Your event designer can help you determine whether you need a professional event planner or day-of coordinator, in which case we’ll happily refer you to someone we trust.

 We are happy to include items from our own expansive inventory and to coordinate a third-party rental order.
 In fact, we prefer to coordinate the order, because we can be sure we have everything we need to make your event successful.